-The legendary Gotthard pass awaits you on the Silvertour.
-Start and finish are as usual in Andermatt.
-During the crossing of Furka, Nufenen and Gotthard you will master almost 4,000 metres in altitude.
-After the last descent on the Gotthard, you are one of the admirable finishers of the Silvertour.
+The legendary Gotthard Pass awaits you on the silver tour.
+Start and finish are in Andermatt as usual.
+During the crossing of Furka, Nufenen and Gotthard you master almost 4,000 meters of altitude.
+After the last descent at the Gotthard you are one of the admirable finishers of the silver tour.

-Clicked into the pedals in Andermatt, the ascent to the first pass of the Silvertour already follows.
-From Realp, you conquer 891 meters of altitude with your bike before you reach the Furka pass at 2’429 m.a.s.l.
+Clicked into the pedals in Andermatt, the ascent to the first pass height of the silver tour follows.
+From Realp you will overcome 891 metres of altitude with your bike before reaching the Furka pass height at 2,429 metres above sea level.
 Similar to the Grimsel Pass, the Furka Pass has been crossed by international travellers since the 13th century.
-Even the Romans already used it for their journey to the south.
-So you are heading towards the canton of Valais on a historic route.
-By the way, today’s road was completed in 1866.
-Once you reach the top, a technical descent into the valley follows before the ascent to the Nufenen Pass awaits you.
+Even the Romans have already used it for their journey to the south.
+So you are on a historic path towards the canton of Valais.
+By the way, the present road was completed in 1866.
+Arriving at the top, a technical descent into the valley follows, before the ascent to the Nufenenpass awaits.

 2,429 meters above sea level

-Now the hardest ascent of the Platinum Tour follows for most people.
-On a 13-kilometre-long road you climb 1,119 metres in altitude before you can enjoy the view of the Valais at 2,478 metres above sea level.
-This climb offers an average gradient of 8.6% – not for the faint-hearted!
-In contrast to the medieval pass crossing on the Grimsel, the pass road over the Nufenen was not opened until 1964.
-At the top you should not forget the Pass-Selfie.
-Afterwards there is a long (60 km!) descent via Airolo to Biasca!
+Before you start the ascent to the Nufenenpass, you should have fed yourself enough energy at our catering post.
+Now, for most, the toughest climb of the silver tour follows.
+On a 13 kilometer long road you climb 1,119 meters of altitude before you can enjoy the view into the Valais at 2,478 meters above sea level.
+This climb offers an average of 8.6 incline – not for weak legs!
+In contrast to the medieval pass crossing at the Grimsel, the pass road over the Nufenen was not opened until 1964.
+This is the reason for the significantly higher average incline percentages.
+Once you arrive at the top, you should definitely not forget the passport selfie.
+This is followed by a long descent to Airolo!

 2,478 meters above sea level